 Ensure that the certificate:

-2. states the name of the stone and the treatment, if any
+- states the name of the stone, that the stone is natural and its treatment, if any

-Origins like ‘Burma/Myanmar' or ‘Ceylon/Sri Lanka’ are desired origins for gem collectors and those stones will be sold at a premium.
+For instance, origins like Burma (today’s Myanmar) or Ceylon (today’s Sri Lanka) are desired origins for gem collectors and those stones will be sold at a premium.

 I personally don’t care about origin so much as long as I have a very beautiful gemstone!
 So, I’d leave the famous origins (and their extreme premium prices) for the connoisseurs who almost value the provenance more than the actual beauty of a gem.

 Did you recently purchase a gemstone?
-What questions did you ask before finalizing your purchase?
+What questions did you ask before finalising your purchase?
 Were you happy with the answers?
 Let me know, I'd love to hear!

-And if you'd like personal guidance from a certified gemologist, gem dealer and jewelry designer, book a complimentary 1.5hrs private consultation with me to have all of your questions answered while exploring my collection of fine gems and jewelry pieces.
+And if you'd like personal guidance from a certified gemologist, gem dealer and jewellery designer, book a complimentary private consultation with me to have all of your questions answered while exploring my collection of fine gems and jewellery pieces.
+In person or via a video consult.